karell19/kevina_intro-dh-portfolio-template/_evaluations/mapping_inequality.md

 title: Mapping Inequality, Redlining in New Deal America
 description: An evaluation of the Mapping Inequality project.
 ---

-### Mapping Inequality: Redlining in New Deal America
 Kevin Arellano Flores

 CLS-0161 -- Introduction to Digital Humanities